erinchocolate/mswdev-tweet/README.md

 # MSwDev tweet

-MSwDev tweet is a forum app for MSwDev program students to share their feedback, suggestions and thoughts on the study and other related topics.
+MSwDev tweet is a post app built in CSS and React.js.
+Used Supabase for API and Database management and deployed using Netlify.

 Link: https://mswdev.netlify.app/